A Survey on Adversarial Contention Resolution

-{\underline{\it With CD}.} When CD is available, Bender et al.~\cite{bender:contention} achieve $O(n)$ latency using expected $O(\log\log^* n)$ channel accesses per packet; this is shown to be asymptotically optimal by Chang et al.~\cite{ChangJP19}.
-As discussed in Section \ref{sec:metrics}, this low number of accesses translates is important to modern networks where devices are battery-powered, given that listening and sending on the channel consumes energy. {\revfontg We highlight that LE plays a key role in keeping energy costs low.}
+When CD is available, Bender et al.~\cite{bender:contention} achieve $O(n)$ latency using expected $O(\log\log^* n)$ channel accesses per packet; this is shown to be asymptotically optimal by Chang et al.~\cite{ChangJP19}.
+As discussed in Section \ref{sec:metrics}, this low number of channel accesses translates is important to modern networks where devices are battery-powered, given that listening and sending on the channel consumes energy. {\revfontg We highlight that LE plays a key role in keeping energy costs low.}

-When the resource may be unavailable for $D$ slots, Bender et al.~\cite{BenderFGY19,bender:how} show that $O(n + D)$ latency can be achieved with $O(\log^2 (n+D))$ send attempts per packet; however, packets listen in each slot.